 The sap run phenomenon is highly dependent on air temperature.
 Freezing conditions at night alternating with higher temperatures during the day are essential.
-There are two phases in the sap run: an absorption phase during cold nights (-5oC or below) and an exudation phase that occurs when the temperature rises.
+There are two phases in the sap run: an absorption phase during cold nights (-5oC or below) and an exudation phase when the temperature rises.
 It is believed that the sap is drawn up to the crown of the tree when the branches most exposed to the cold freeze.
 When the temperature rises above the freezing point (to approximately 5oC), the sap thaws and flows down towards the base of the tree under the effect of gravity.

 In summary, during the thaw, in the spring, the maple tree transforms starch into sugar.
 The sugar mixes with the water absorbed by the roots of the maple tree and slightly sweetens its sap.
 This is called maple water, which will later be transformed into maple syrup.